Updated: Feb 28

 *Are you having a first birthday party?
 What will the theme be?
 Do you want it to match the smash?

-*If your having your session with me, you do not need to bring a cake stand!
+*If you're having your session with me, you do not need to bring a cake stand!

 *I do suggest a professional cake, the results of the photos will be that much better!
 See some local Vancouver BC cake vendors HERE